 The Chrome browser is the most popular because compared to Explorer, Edge, Safari, and Firefox, it wins on stability and performance.

 While I use different web browsers, I never have to quit Chrome no matter how many tabs I have open.
 Unlike the rest, it never hangs or locks up.

 If you are a blogger or writer, you probably know this already.
 Chrome is a workhorse.

 The other advantage that Chrome has is the vast number of browser extensions or web apps that are available in the Chrome Web Store.

 For almost any task you can think of, from a password manager to Evernote Web Clipper, there is an extension you can add to your Chrome menu.

 The beauty of these small programs is that they sit next to your browser’s address bar, and you can activate them with just one click.

-If you are a writer or a blogger, and you are probably both, there are a handful of excellent Google Chrome web apps that I can highly recommend.
+If you are a writer or a blogger, and you are probably both, here are a handful of the best Google Chrome extensions and web apps that I can highly recommend.

 All of them are big timesavers or add extra functionality on particular web pages, such as when you are writing and publishing from your blog editor.